mileweb/docs-content-cdn/en/docs/portal/edge-configurations/working-with-test-suites.md

 5. Make your changes in the Test Case form.
 Required fields are denoted by an asterisk (\*).
 6. Click **Save**.

-## Running a Test Case within a Test Suite
+## Running Test Cases within a Test Suite

 1. In the left pane, click **Edge Configurations**, and then select **Test Suites**.
 2. On the Test Suites page, check a test suite, click the three dots next to the **Create Test Suite** button, and select **Run Selected Test Suites**.